List of England national football team captains

 Billy Wright set the record for most captaincies of his country in 1959, with 90.
 Bobby Moore, who remains England's youngest men's captain and the only England captain to have lifted the World Cup, reached 90 captaincies in 1973, sharing the record with Wright.
 Steph Houghton has the record for captaincies of the women's team, and outright fourth-most caps as captain (72) behind Wright and Moore, and Kane.
 Seven male players were captain in their only international cap, the last of these being in 1925.
 Williamson is England's only captain to have lifted the Euro, which she has done twice, and the only England captain to win a major trophy outside of England.

 Several women's matches have seen two players start as co-captains.
-The most players known to wear the captain's armband for England in one match is four, which has happened twice.
+The most players known to wear the captain's armband for England in one match is four, which has happened three times.
 On 3 June 2003, Michael Owen started as captain with Emile Heskey, Phil Neville, and Jamie Carragher all wearing the armband.
 On 30 November 2021, Millie Bright started as captain, with Ellen White, Keira Walsh, and Alex Greenwood also wearing the armband.
+On 29 November 2025, Keira Walsh started as captain, and Lucy Bronze, Alessia Russo and Georgia Stanway also wore the armband.